visva-dev/Blog-About-Cats/README.md

 - When user clicks on specific category it sorts articles just by that category
 - In categories right side field users can see how many articles each category has.

+## Video presentation of the project

+Click the following link https://www.loom.com/share/1244a0864e9c463ab437d0afec77096a to see Video presentation of the project.

 ## Live Demo Website

 Click the following https://blogaboutcats.herokuapp.com/ to see live version of the site.